+Burning in Australia is responsible for 14.4 % of the global annual burned area, although the land of Australia only accounts for 6 % of the Earth's land area (Giglio et al., 2013).
+Most of these fires occur in the semi-arid and tropical savannas that cover the northern part of the continent (Russell-Smith et al., 2007), but large bushfires also occur in the temperate forests of southeastern Australia (Cai et al., 2009).

+Figure 1.
+Total fire counts from August 2019 through January 2020 at $0.5^{\circ} \times 0.5^{\circ}$ resolution.
+Three $10^{\circ} \times 10^{\circ}$ (latitude × longitude) areas indicate regions of interest in this study.

-- 100 (Veefkind et al., 2012).
-The TROPOMI has demonstrated improved accuracy and high spatial resolution that facilitate investigations of trace gases from space compared to other sensors, such as the Ozone Monitoring Instrument and Measurement of Pollution in the Troposphere (Van der Velde et al., 2020). - Burning in Australia is responsible for 14.4 % of the global annual burnt area although the land of Australia only accounts for 6 % of the Earth's land area (Giglio et al., 2013).
-Most of these fires occur in the semi-arid and tropical savannas that cover the northern part of the continent (Russell-smitha et al., 2007), but large bushfires also occur in the temperate forests of southeast Australia (Cai et al., 2009).
-Through a multiple-year surface observations, the annual pattern of some trace gas emissions (e.g., CO) has been identified and specific emission ratios that are based on carbon monoxide (i.e., CH2O/CO, C2H2/CO, C2H6/CO) from Australian savanna fires have been investigated (Paton-Walsh et al., 2010; Smith et al., 2014; 110 Desservettaz et al., 2017).
-However, there are relatively few studies related to emissions from temperate forest fires in - Australia (Paton-Walsh et al., 2010; Possell et al., 2015; Guérette et al., 2018) and few studies have documented $NO_2$ and CO emissions from Australian savanna and temperate forest fires over large regions. - Therefore, the objective of this study is to characterize the emission ratio and emission factor of NO2 and CO over large savanna and temperate forest fires in Australia in 2019 and 2020 using TROPOMI satellite observations.
-Our paper structure is as follows: Sections 2 and 3 describe the datasets and methods used.
-In Section 4, we report the fire intensity, and daily maximum and mean NO2 and CO column densities observed during 6 months in 2019 and 2020 (i.e., 1 August 2019 to 31 January 2020) over fire hotspot regions.
+Through multiple-year surface observations, the annual pattern of some trace gas emissions (e.g., CO) has been identified, and specific emission ratios that are based on carbon monoxide (i.e., CH2O/CO, C2H2/CO, C2H6/CO) from Australian savanna fires have been investigated (Paton-Walsh et al., 2010; Smith et al., 2014; Desservettaz et al., 2017).
+However, there are relatively few studies related to emissions from temperate forest fires in Australia (Paton-Walsh et al., 2010; Possell et al., 2015; Guérette et al., 2018), and few studies have documented NO2 and CO emissions from Australian savanna and temperate forest fires over large regions.

+Therefore, the objective of this study is to characterize the emission ratio and emission factor of NO2 and CO over large savanna and temperate forest fires in Australia in 2019 and 2020 using TROPOMI satellite observations.
+Our paper structure is as follows: Sects.
+2 and 3 describe the datasets and methods used.
+In Sect.
+4, we report the fire intensity, as well as daily maximum and mean NO2 and CO column densities observed during 6 months in 2019 and 2020 (i.e., 1 August 2019 to 31 January 2020) over fire hotspot regions.
 The emission ratios of NO2 relative to CO for savanna and temperate forest fires are also examined.
 Finally, we estimated the EF using satellite-derived NOx and CO emissions.
 Section 5 is a summary and conclusion.

-2 Data Used
+2 Data used